 - Photo Paper

-When things end up in our recycling system that don’t belong there, they often end up shutting down our equipment.
+When things end up in our recycling system that don’t belong there, they often end up shutting down equipment or causing hazardous working situations for workers.
 In fact, plastic bags, clothing, cords, and other tanglers shut down our recycling equipment for 4 hours per day on average!
 As a result, we end up with around 240 tons of good recyclables every day that can’t be recycled.

 Fortunately, although they can’t be recycled, these things do bring Tampa the gift of electricity during the holiday season when you toss them.
 Tampa turns trash into energy, powering as many as 15,000 homes!